Skip to content

 November 11, 1931, Deputy Sheriff Boyd Westin Hatfield, Pike County Sheriff’s Office, died from a gunshot after responding to a disturbance call.

-November 11, 1932, Patrolman Neil Regan, Covington Police Department, died as he exited his patrol car upon arriving on the scene where a man had a gun.
-Other officers returned fire mortally wounding the suspect.
+November 11, 1932, Patrolman Neil Regan, Covington Police Department, died as he exited his patrol car upon arriving at a man with a gun call.
+Other officers returned fire, mortally wounding the suspect.

 Localtonians wish a Happy Birthday to Lexington native Mary Gaitskill, born in 1954.
 Her work has appeared in The New Yorker, Harper’s Magazine, Esquire, The Best American Short Stories, and The O. Henry Prize Stories.